ihiverlet/create-sspcloud-training/formation.md

 There, you'll have the possibility to define the name of your course, fill an abstract to inform the users of its content, specify the authors, the date of creation of the course, to add tags and keywords...
 To set an image to represent the course, the number of expected hours to follow the course and an article URL if you want to direct the users to an external resource to explain the content of the course.
 (TO DO ADD A PICTURE - READ + LAUNCH BUTTON) And finally give the URL to launch the preconfigured service.  🚀️

-To organize the course effectively, you can divide it into different **parts**.
+To organize the course effectively, you can divide it into different parts.
 Use this feature to group related tutorials within a course folder, allowing learners to follow a structured, progressive format.

 For example, you can follow this pattern